Jermov/Mission-to-Mars/readme.md

 ## Updating the Web App

-When the 'Scrape New Data' button is selected, notice the 'featured-image' and the 'news' sections update with new data.
+When the `Scrape New Data` button is selected, notice the `featured-image` and the `news` sections update with new data.
 ![Web_App](/images/app_success.PNG?raw=true "Web Application")